William B. Kouwenhoven

 William Bennet Kouwenhoven (13 January 1886 – 10 November 1975), also known as the "Father of Cardiopulmonary Resuscitation," is famous for his contributions to the development of the closed-chest cardiac massage and his invention of the cardiac defibrillator.
 After obtaining his doctorate degree in engineering from the Karlsruhe Technische Hochschule in Germany, Kouwenhoven began his career as the dean at the Johns Hopkins University in Baltimore.
 Kouwenhoven focused his research mainly on improving and saving lives of patients through the application of electricity.
 With the help and cooperation of the Johns Hopkins School of Medicine's Department of Surgery and an Edison Electric Institute grant, Kouwenhoven was able to develop a closed-chest defibrillator.
 For his contributions to the field of medical science, he became the first ever recipient of an honorary degree conferred by the Johns Hopkins School of Medicine.
 Two years before his death, Kouwenhoven was also awarded the Albert Lasker Award for Clinical Medical Research.

 Biography

 Early life and education

 William Bennet Kouwenhoven was born in Brooklyn, NY, on January 13, 1886.
 Kouwenhoven attended the Polytechnic Institute of Brooklyn beginning in 1903.
 As a college freshman, Kouwenhoven was intrigued by the relationship between electricity and medicine, which later became the topics for his English thesis.
 Three years later, he graduated with a BA in electrical engineering.
 Then in 1907, he earned his MS in mechanical engineering and began teaching physics and electrical engineering at the institute.
 In 1910, Kouwenhoven married Abigail Baxter Remsen and traveled to Germany to study at the Karlsruhe Technische Hochschule.
-Kowenhoven had only one child, whom he named William G. Kouwenhoven.
+Kouwenhoven had only one child, whom he named William G. Kouwenhoven.
 After obtaining his doctorate in engineering in 1913, Kouwenhoven moved back to the United States.
 He then taught engineering at Washington University in St. Louis for a year.